-Jack dried off from his shower and put back on the jeans he’d pulled on to answer the door.
+Jack dried off from his shower and put back on the cargo shorts he’d pulled on to answer the door.
 In place of the Camp Riversail t-shirt, he chose a West Wayne High Staff golf shirt.
 It had always been a point of irony that his kids decided to attend Northern Wayne High School when he worked at WWHS, his own Alma Mater.

 It was only half-a-mile or so to The Crabby Stack, so Jack decided to walk.
 Though the day was already warm and the humidity was nearly one-hundred-percent, Jack figured it wasn’t worth starting the Mustang.
 By the time the a/c kicks in, I’ll already be there.

 It took Jack less than eight minutes to walk the half-mile from his house to The Crabby Stack.
 As he was about to turn the corner off Fourth Street onto Ocean Street, it occurred to him that for the first time since the phone call, he hadn’t woken up reaching for Cheryl.

 That’s just because I was dragged out of an exhausted slumber by my father’s door pounding, Jack told himself.